 It's always worth a try (ask for 'acqua del rubinetto'), but you may find your request gets declined or 'forgotten'.

-A host of sights and museums in Rome are free one day a month.
 Get there just before opening and prepare for a bunfight at more popular attractions.
-If you have the Roma Pass, you can usually skip to the front of the queue of included attractions even on free Sundays.
+If you have the Roma Pass, you can usually skip to the front of the queue of included attractions even on free days.

-Consider seeking out lesser-known attractions such as the Castel Sant'Angelo National Museum, which features in the Dan Brown novel Angels & Demons.
+Consider seeking out free days at lesser-known attractions such as the Castel Sant'Angelo National Museum, which features in the Dan Brown novel Angels & Demons.
 Or stroll around the atmospheric ruins of the Baths of Caracalla.
-See a full list of included attractions.

 In Rome, coffee is cheaper taken standing up.
 Drink your espresso or other hot drink at the counter and you can pay just a third of the price you would sitting down at a table.